Les Kurbas Theatre: The history of the house

 In 1908, the Vienna Architectural Bureau designed a three-story Art Nouveau theater building.
 In 1909, the project was redesigned by Lviv architects Zygmunt Fedorsky and Stanisław Matsudzinski.
 The architects created not only a neo-Gothic-style building, but also decorated the interior and created the interior.
 The ornamental painting by Sigmund Balk turned the ceiling into a fantastic flower.
 The facade of the house, as well as the balcony and the stage mirror in the interior, were decorated with grotesque bas-reliefs by Franciszek Bernat based on medieval and theatrical motifs.
 The elegant, luxurious interior of the theater was striking in its beauty.

-The stand on Virmenska street (1911-1918) featured a poster for the Casino de Paris, which announced a performance of Joseph Strauss's operetta Die Fledermaus.
-In 1911-1918, the Variety House had a cinema, possibly a screening of the first film adaptation of Ernst Lubitsch's 1917 film Das Fidele Gefängnis.
+The stand on Virmenska street (1911–1918) featured a poster for the Casino de Paris, which announced a performance of Joseph Strauss's operetta Die Fledermaus.
+In 1911–1918, the Variety House had a cinema, possibly a screening of the first film adaptation of Ernst Lubitsch's 1917 film Das Fidele Gefängnis.

-In 1916-1918 the cinema was owned by the Red Cross.
+In 1916–1918, the cinema was owned by the Red Cross.
 In 1916, the cinema changed its name to the Red Cross Cinema.
 A significant part of its profits was donated to help soldiers and their families.
 The cinema existed until 1918.
 It ceased to function after the representative office of the Vienna studio Urania ceased its activities in Lviv after the end of World War I.

 In 1920, the Bagatelle literary and artistic theater began operating in the building.
 The most successful years of the theater's work were during the time of its director, Mr. Bronisław Bronowski.
 Critics called this theater a real artistic cabaret, modeled on the best Western traditions.

 In 1925, family dancing was launched, which became a very popular pastime among Lviv residents.
 Ukrainian theater figures also loved this place.
 For example, in the years 26 and 27, the Stadnyk's troupe performed here.
 In the 1930s, during the heyday of jazz, a variety of jazz performers from all over the world were frequent guests on the stage of the Casino de Paris.
 In 37 and 39, Eddie Rozner even performed with his band.

 In 1940, the building became the property of the Soviet administration.
-The state regional philharmonic with an orchestra operated here.
-In the early 1950s, the Palace of Pioneers functioned in the building.
+The state regional philharmonic, with an orchestra, operated here.
+In the early 1950s, the Palace of Pioneers (Pioneers Palace) functioned in the building.
 In the 1960s, the building housed the Regional Center for Folk Art.

 In the late 80s, when the movement of studio theaters began, 1988 was marked by a special event - the birth of the Lviv Ukrainian Youth Theater, which later became the Les Kurbas Theater.

 On March 2, 2020, a gala evening on the occasion of the 110th anniversary of the opening of the Casino de Paris Variety Theater was held with the presentation of the exhibition "Stories.
 Space.
 Time" exhibition dedicated to the history of the venue.